beab1212/addis-music-v2/README.md

 CREATE EXTENSION IF NOT EXISTS vector;

 -- Create a new user for the app
-CREATE USER addismusic WITH PASSWORD '@Addis@Music';
+CREATE USER addismusic WITH PASSWORD 'dbpassword';

 -- Create a database owned by the new user
 CREATE DATABASE addisdb OWNER addismusic;